tvadde/CocktailBook/README.md

 There are two main folders (groups) which are important to notice. `CocktailsAPI` and `CocktailBook`.
 The CocktailBook is the folder where you will do all the development in, the actual app.
 Additionally the CocktailBook folder contains `Assets.xcassets` that is pre-populated with cocktails images.
 The CoctailsAPI is a collection of premade code to emulate an actual web API, a source for the list of cocktails.

-When running the app initially you should be able to see a simple single screen app with some scrollable text (json) which is provided by the CocktailsAPI.
+When running the app initially you should be able to see a simple single screen app with some scrollable text (JSON) which is provided by the CocktailsAPI.
 The API provides 2 ways of obtaining the cocktails `Data`, a function with a completion handler and a Combine publisher computed property.
 They both achieve the same goal, so only one should be used.
 Which one is used is not important, it is there to provide a choice.

 ```swift